ErrorTzy/writings/papers/PhDApps/Draft_3.md

 This revolution clearly is one step forward from Quinean ontology, with a well-motivated reason.
 Yet it is not immediately clear how it avoids Carnapian deflationism.
 But...
 Wait a second.
 Why do we need to avoid deflationism?

 What I mean by Carnapian deflationism, really?
-I mean the roughly the following: there is no deep truth about fundamentality.
-Whether $x$ is more fundamental than $y$ is just a matter of our linguistic conventions.
-If we start to speak differently, then $y$ could also be more "fundamental" than $x$.
+I mean the roughly the following: there is no deep truth about fundamentality. $x$ is more fundamental than $y$ is merely conceptual.
+If we have different concepts, then $y$ could also be more "fundamental" than $x$.

 Now it seems clear why we want to avoid it.
 Fundamentality is a legitimate part of ordinary discourse, and we have strong intuitions that this is some deep, worldly feature.
 Isn't it obvious that, atoms are more basic than chairs?
 In other words, deflationism runs against our realist intuition about fundamentality.

 But aren't modern deflationists also realists?
 A modern deflationist would surely grant us that, given a language, it is true to say $x$ is more fundamental than $y$.
-What intuition is at stake here, exactly?
+And given this statement is true, fundamentality is real.
+So what intuition is in conflict here, exactly?

-If we look at the literature on fundamentality, we will frequently find the phrase "*worldly and objective*" (==citations==).
+If we look at the literature on fundamentality, we will frequently find the phrase "*worldly*" and "*objective*" (==There should be a lot more, but here are a few examples: "objective": Thompson Grounding and Explanation, Sidelle The Grounding Mystique, Fabrice Correia and Benjamin Schnieder Grounding: an opinionated introduction Jon Erling Litland Meta-ground; "worldly" or "in the world": Paul Audi A clarification and defense of the notion of grounding Kit Fine Guide to Ground==).
 And deflationary account of fundamentality is denied because fundamentality is supposed to be *worldly and objective*.
 Why an deflationary account fails to be *worldly and objective*?
 What do we even mean when we use this phrase, exactly?
 And can this *worldliness and objectivity* be defended at all?

 This paper aims to explicate this issue.
 I argue that current accounts of fundamentality fail to justify themselves as *objective*, and that the root of the problem is a mistaken conception of being *worldly*.
-I then argue that, under the right conception, we can adopt a semi-deflationary account that secures a worldly and objective notion of fundamentality.
+I then argue that, under the right conception, we can adopt a semi-deflationary account that secures a *worldly and objective* notion of fundamentality.

 ## Articulating Objectivity